Collection Rotation: Madalyn Merkey

 This conceived collection examines aspects of shifting cultural situations, as well as artists whose work challenges the institutional inclination to group artworks according to medium; it is rooted in large scale environmental and performance works.
 My desire with this exhibition is to experience a revolutionary art form capable of addressing contemporary social and political concerns.

-For our regular feature Collection Rotation, we invite a guest to organize a digital exhibition from our collection works online.
-Today, please welcome musician and archivist Madalyn Merkey.
+For our regular feature Collection Rotation, we invite a guest to organize a mini “exhibition” from our collection works online.
+Today, please welcome musician Madalyn Merkey.

 social systems & institutional critique